-If in our judgment the replacement of an original part (except tires) is required because of a defect in material or workmanship, we will, during such period, make the replacement, and present your account for this service to the Manufacturer for payment under the terms of the "Manufacturer's Warranty," printed in your "Packard Owner's Manual," provided your new Packard car has not been repaired or altered in any way so as in our judgment to affect its stability or reliability, and has not been subjected to misuse, neglect or accident.
+If in our judgment the replacement of an original part (except tires) is required because of a defect in material or workmanship, we will, during such period, make the replacement, under the terms of the "Dealer's Warranty," printed in "The Owner's Manual," provided your new Packard car has not been repaired or altered in any way so as in our judgment to affect its stability or reliability, and has not been subjected to missuse, neglect or accident.

-Due to present or prospective material shortages caused by a national emergency, or for other valid reasons, we reserve the right hereunder, in making replacements, to use parts, accessories, or equipment made of such materials and of such specifications as in our or the Manufacturer's absolute discretion shall appear proper, without regard to the composition or specifications of the items replaced, or to refrain from making any such replacement should such course anoper advisable to us or to the Manufactures.
+Due to present or prospective material shortages caused by a national emergency, or for other valid reasons, we reserve the right hereunder, in making replacements, to use parts, accessories, or equipment made of such materials and of such specifications as in our or the Manufacturer's absolute discretion shall appear proper, without regard to the composition or specifications of the items replaced, or to refrain from making any such replacement should such course appear advisable to us or to the Manufacturer.

 1000 and 3000 Mile Inspection and Adjustment-We will perform the services as listed on the attached coupons without charge.
-In the event you are 50 miles or more away from our Service Department when these services become due, and if this Service Policy is validated in the manner as indicated on the face thereof, you may obtain the services without charge from any Packard Dealer, who will be reimbursed by us.
+In the event you are 50 miles or more away from our Service Department when these services become due, and if this Service Policy is validated in the manner as indicated on the face thereof, you may obtain the services without charge from any Packard Dealer, who will be reimbursed by us."